funnelback/program-finder-meta/@documentation/template-search-previews.md

 ### Documents to be displayed

 Each search preview contains a list of matching search results.
-These are powered by extra searches and can be configured to run on different collections or have different queries or scoping applied.
+These are powered by extra searches and can be configured return documents from different data sources or have different queries or scoping applied.

 By default, the Program Finder comes with shipped with two extra searches; programs and courses.

-It is enabled via the collection configuration screen.
+It is enabled via the search package configuration screen.

 ```ini
 ui.modern.extra_searches=courses,programs